-3.4.4.1 Method for SO_X
+3.4.4.1.
+Method for $SO_2$

-Emission factors for SO_X are generated by combining UK-specific data on the sulphur content of coals and oils, provided by fuel suppliers and assuming EMEP/EEA Guidebook EFs for coals for which we have no data; this is more relevant for the more recent years of the inventory.
-Previous data was obtained from UK producers, but this is no longer accurate as the UK has substantially reduced its coal production.
+Emission factors for $SO_2$ are generated by combining UK-specific data on the sulphur content of coals and oils, provided by fuel suppliers and assuming EMEP/EEA Guidebook EFs for coals for which we have no data; this is more relevant for the more recent years of the inventory.
+Historically, data has been obtained from UK producers, but this is no longer accurate as the UK has substantially reduced its coal production, which increases the uncertainty and reduces applicability of the data.

-3.4.4.2 Large Combustion Plant and medium-sized plant
+3.4.4.2.
+Large Combustion Plant and Medium-Sized Plant

 Site-specific emission estimates have been developed for the small number of LCP sites that fall within the scope of 1A4.
-These estimates were based on reported emissions of NO_x, and PM10 only, and emissions of other pollutants are not estimated in this way.
+These estimates were based on reported emissions of NOx, and PM10 only, and emissions of other pollutants are not estimated in this way.
 Most combustion plant within 1A4 are small or medium-sized and emissions for these have to be estimated using an appropriate emission factor.
-Wherever possible for the larger (>20 MW ${th}$ total input and individually >3MW ${th}$) medium plant within the scope of UK ETS, we have used EMEP/EEA Guidebook 2019 Tier 2 factors.
+Wherever possible for the larger (>20 MWth total input and individually >3MWth) medium plant within the scope of UK ETS, we have used EMEP/EEA Guidebook 2023 Tier 2 factors.
+A more complete methodology is described in Section 3.2.11.

 There are limited data on appliance populations, which mean that the selection of appropriate Tier 2 factors has to be made based on simple assumptions.
 This means that we assume that equipment used in each sector is limited to a single type of device: for example, we assume that devices using gas oil within the commercial sector are engines.
 In reality, there will be a variety of technologies in use, though one broad type of technology probably will dominate.

 Work to support development and implementation of the Medium Combustion Plant Directive may result in the collection of datasets that allow a more detailed inventory in future.

-3.4.4.3 Smaller plant
+3.4.4.3.
+Smaller Plant

 Smaller plant are those that are too small to be covered by UK ETS, so installations with a total rated thermal input of less than 20 MW, as well as all units with a rated thermal input of less than 3 MW and all units of whatever size which use exclusively biomass.
-So this scope will include many smaller MCP, smaller furnaces/kilns etc., and SCPs (as well as larger plant fuelled with biomass).
+So this scope will include many smaller MCP, smaller furnaces/kilns etc., and SCPs (as well as larger plant fuelled with (plant) biomass).
 This category therefore covers a wide range of installation types and sizes.
 For fuel oil generally, we have assumed that the fuel is used in boilers or furnaces and apply emission factors for boilers.
-For coal use, we have adopted factors for small (<1 MW{th}) boilers.
-For the remaining sectors and fuels, we have used the same Tier 1 factors for combustion in industry as used in previous submissions.
+For coal use, we have adopted factors for small (<1 MWth) boilers.
+For the remaining sectors and non-biomass fuels, we have used the same Tier 1 factors for combustion in industry as used in previous submissions.